An introduction to CAM

 What is integrative medicine?

-The term "integrative medicine" is often used interchangeably with CAM, but it has a different meaning.
+The term "integrative medicine" is often used interchangeably with CAM.
+But it has a different meaning.
 Health care professionals who practice integrative medicine blend CAM therapies with mainstream medicine, rather than simply adding one complementary therapy (such as herbs) to a standard medical treatment.
-For example, an integrative treatment for Alzheimer's disease may include a combination of the following:
+The foundations of integrative medicine are health-promoting practices, including optimal nutrition, dietary supplements to avoid deficiencies, physical activity, and other health-promoting pursuits.
+The goal is to facilitate healing by using the least invasive, least toxic, and least costly methods.
+For example, an integrative treatment for Alzheimer disease may include a combination of the following:

 - Prescription medications that increase certain brain chemicals